-- Academic excellence: we need knowledge to navigate through life
+- Academic excellence: we equip children with the knowledge they need to navigate through life

-- Self-belief: children must learn to believe in their judgement and their abilities; if they do, they will be able to have full control over their lives
+- Self-belief: we believe children must learn to believe in their judgement and their abilities

-- Intellectual curiosity: everything can be interesting – we believe it is worthwhile regularly to review one’s beliefs and explore new facts, phenomena and points of view
+- Intellectual curiosity: we encourage children to review their beliefs and explore new facts, phenomena and points of view

 In pursuit of this core vision we encourage our students to consider a number of beliefs and characteristics that we think are naturally supportive of our objectives.